 Burgas pollen forecast - today, tomorrow and the week ahead

-Today (25 June) pollen in Burgas is medium; grass is medium.
-Tomorrow (26 June 2026) levels are similar.
+Today (16 July) pollen in Burgas is low; grass is low.
+Tomorrow (17 July 2026) levels are similar.
 Over the following five days grass will decrease.
 Forecasts are calculated by Airmine using satellites to map local vegetation and determine pollen season onset.

 For long term forecasts and maps, see the Airmine app